simonecorsi/awesome/README.md

 *   [bevacqua/dragula](https://github.com/bevacqua/dragula) - :ok_hand: Drag and drop so simple it hurts
 *   [callmecavs/layzr.js](https://github.com/callmecavs/layzr.js) - A modern lazy loading library for images.
 *   [angular-fullstack/generator-angular-fullstack](https://github.com/angular-fullstack/generator-angular-fullstack) - Yeoman generator for an Angular app with an Express server
-*   [snapappointments/bootstrap-select](https://github.com/snapappointments/bootstrap-select) - :rocket: The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.

 ## Rust